stephenmoloney/scrivener_list/README.md

 First, setup the scrivener as normal.
 See [scrivener docs](https://hexdocs.pm/scrivener/Scrivener.html)

 If using a Repo,, you'll want to add `use Scrivener, page_size: page_size` in your application's Repo.
-This will add a `paginate/2` function to your Repo.
-If no database requests are being made then setting up a Repo module is an optional step with ScrivenerList since ScrivenerList can also paginate a list provided it is passed a list and a custom `%Scrivener.Config{}` struct.
+This will add a `paginate/2` function to the Repo module.
+If no database requests are being made using Ecto then setting up a Repo module is an optional step with Scrivener since Scrivener can also paginate a list provided it is passed a list and a custom `%Scrivener.Config{}` struct, or keyword options or a map of options as described in greater detail later.

-With ScrivenerList, there are two ways to make use of the `paginate` function:
+With Scrivener, there are two ways to make use of the `paginate` function:

-#### Usage with a Repo module and the `use` Scrivener setup
+#### Usage with a `use Scrivener, ...` statement inside the Repo module

 ```elixir
 defmodule MyApp.Repo do